-How to Make Pressure Cooker Artichokes
+How to Pressure Cook Artichokes

-- With a chef's knife, slice the dried end of the stem of the artichoke, leaving as much stem remaining as you'd like.
-Peel the tough exterior of the remaining bit of stem with a vegetable peeler (The stem can be eaten).
+- With a chef's knife, slice off the dried end of the artichoke stem leaving as much stem remaining attached as you'd like.
+Peel the tough exterior of any remaining bit of stem with a vegetable peeler (The peeled, cooked stem can be eaten).

 - Lock the lid into place and bring to high pressure over high heat.
 When pressure is reached, set the timer for 15 minutes (17 minutes for extra-large artichokes).

 - Use tongs to remove the hot artichokes.
 Test for doneness by pulling one of the leaves.
 It should pull away easily and the flesh at the base of the leaf should be soft.
-If the artichokes aren't done, put the lid back on, bring the pot to pressure, and cook for another 5 minutes.
+If the artichokes aren't done, put the lid back on, bring the pot to pressure, and cook for another 3 to 5 minutes.

-- Dice cooked, cleaned artichoke hearts and stems and stir into eggs as they scramble, along with capers and a bit of grated manchego cheese.
+- Dice cooked, cleaned artichoke hearts and stems and stir into eggs as they scramble along with capers and a bit of grated manchego cheese.